SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 ### `NonGameplay`

 Servers that only offer microtransactions that do not provide a gameplay advantage can use the `NonGameplay` value.
-For example, selling custom weapon skins and chat colors would qualify as not being a gameplay advantage.
+For example, selling custom weapon skins and chat colors would not be a gameplay advantage.

+### `Gameplay`

+Servers that offer any "pay-to-win" microtransactions (i.e., those that provide a gameplay advantage) can use the `Gameplay` value.
+For example, selling "kits" containing items or vehicles would be a gameplay advantage.

+## Deceptive Pricing

+Fictitious and deceptive pricing is not allowed.
+For example: lying that a discount is nearly expired, or pretending the price is discounted when it has never been at the listed full price.
+We would strongly advise following [Steam's discounting rules](https://partner.steamgames.com/doc/marketing/discounts) to help avoid breaking any real-world laws.

 ## Online Conduct

-View the Steam rules and guidelines here: https://support.steampowered.com/kb_article.php?ref=4045-USHJ-3810

-Repeated offenders of Steam rules and guidelines will be banned.
+Repeated offenders of [Steam's rules and guidelines](https://support.steampowered.com/kb_article.php?ref=4045-USHJ-3810) will be banned.

 ## Workshop File Copyright Infringement